Ultimate Japan: 6 must-see destinations

-(CNN) — When in Japan, make like a local and head straight for these "pure Japan" spots.
+But if you want to see some of the most essential places there, make like a local and head straight for these "pure Japan" spots:

 1. Ancient Kyoto